Nikhil-wrench/open_mustang/mustang_core/README.md

       @InitField(false)
       late bool admin;

-      @WireNameField('postalCode')
-      late int zip;
+      @WireNameField('postalCode')  // While de-serializing, map postalCode to zip late int zip;

       @InitField(['user', 'default'])
       late BuiltList<String> roles;

-      late $Address address;  // $Address is another model annotated with @appModel
+      late $Address address;  // Model can be a field in other models

-      late BuiltList<$Vehicle> vehicles;  // Use only immutable versions of List/Map as fields inside Model classes
+      late BuiltList<$Vehicle> vehicles;  // Use only immutable versions of List/Map as fields

-      @SerializeField(false)
+      @InitField('')          // field can have multiple annotations
-      late String errorMsg; // errorMsg field will not be included when $User model is persisted }
+      @SerializeField(false)  // errorMsg field will not be included when $User model is persisted late String errorMsg;
+    }
     ```

 ### State
 - An abstract class annotated with `screenState`
 - State name should start with `$`
-- All fields of the state class must be `Model`s
+- Only *Models* are allowed as fields

     ```dart
     @screenState
     abstract class $ExampleScreenState {
-      late $User user;
+      late $User user; // Model

-      late $Vehicle vehicle;
+      late $Vehicle vehicle; // Model
     }
     ```